Kim Su-hyeon (weightlifter): Career

 She won the bronze medal in the women's 76 kg event at the 2019 Asian Weightlifting Championships held in Ningbo, China.

-She represented South Korea at the 2020 Summer Olympics in Tokyo, Japan.
+Kim represented South Korea at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's 76 kg event.
+In 2023, she won the silver medal in the women's 76 kg Snatch event at the World Weightlifting Championships held in Riyadh, Saudi Arabia.

+In 2024, she competed in the women's 81 kg event at the Summer Olympics held in Paris, France.
+She lifted 250 kg in total and finished sixth among 13 participants.